 - The place hasn’t been vandalized or the stones stolen.
 We stayed for perhaps 20 minutes and had it to ourselves.

-In the top photo, Sal and Beth are standing by the grave of Mother Goose.
+The graves included one of Mother Goose.
 It’s probably not “the” Mother Goose, just some lady named Elizabeth Goose who died in 1757 and may or may not have told stories to her grandchildren.
-In the bottom photo, my parents and Beth are looking at the monument to Benjamin Franklin’s parents, who are dead.
+In the bottom photo is the monument to Benjamin Franklin’s parents, who are also dead.

 Our next stop was Paul Revere’s house.
 It’s amazing that it still stands.
 Over the years it’s been a tenement house and a shop and was in very poor condition, although all along people knew it as Revere’s house and continued to visit it.
 We hung around in the courtyard in the back for a while until time for our tour.
 As soon as we entered, some guy yelled at me to turn off my video camera.
 There was a bell outside that was forged in Paul’s foundry and one or two pieces of his silver, but none of the furnishings were original.

 We stopped at the Old North Church.
 The official name of the church is Christ Church in Boston.
 It was built in 1723 and is still in use by the same congregation (but different individuals).
 It was from the steeple of this church that Robert Newman, the church sexton, hung the lantern to warn the countryside that the British were on the march.
 We wanted to go inside, but the congregation actually had the nerve to be conducting an Easter Sunday service when we arrived.
 We entered the tiny lobby and looked through the doors, along with a bunch of other tourists.
-It was a very formal-looking service, with a couple of guys in fancy red, white and gold robes.
+It was a very formal-looking service, with a couple of guys in fancy red, white, and gold robes.
 Some people were going in and out, looking at the displays in the back of the sanctuary, but we thought that had to be distracting for those in the service, so we didn’t go in.
 The only photo I have of the church is from a distance, looking back across the river from Charlestown (see below).
-In the gift store next door, Sally bought a packet of Boston Harbour Tea.

 We crossed the Charles River and walked through a construction zone to the Charlestown Navy Yard (seen from the bridge in the photo above).